01 of 07

 How to Make Pine Tar Soap

 Pine tar has been used as an ingredient in soaps for centuries.
-It is known to help with skin conditions like eczema, dandruff, psoriasis and other itchy skin conditions, and has been known to help relieve the itch from insect bites.
+It is known to help with skin conditions like eczema, dandruff, psoriasis, as well as other itchy skin conditions like insect bites.

 What Pine Tar Looks Like

-Pine tar is a super thick and gooey pitch that has a smoky, pungent, woodsy, and leathery smell.
-It is often locally available at farm supply stores as a treatment for horses' hooves and through mail order.
+Pine tar is a thick and gooey pitch that has a smoky, pungent, woodsy, and leathery smell.
+It is often locally available through mail order and at farm supply stores as a treatment for horses' hooves.

 Controversy With Creosote